Senior Compliance Officer

 Ngā pukenga me ngā wheako e hiahiatia ana - Skills and Experience Required

-- Demonstrated ability to manage processes and prioritised available resources effectively to maximise impact.
+• Proven ability to manage complex processes and prioritise resources to maximise regulatory impact.

-- Skilled in building and maintaining effective strategic relationships with stakeholders in government and industry.
+• Skilled in building strategic relationships and influencing senior stakeholders across government and industry.

 Ētahi kōrero mō MBIE - About MBIE: